ece-student/Team-16/docs/lab2/lab2.md

 ## Acoustic Team:

 ### The goal of this sublab was to enable our robot to detect a 660hz frequency.
 In order to do this we had to also have a correct FFT analysis, have a working amplifier circuit and also be able to distinguish a 660 hz from a 585hz and 735 hz.
+This is important because later on the robot will use this signal as its start signal.

 and distinguish it from a Correct FFT analysis
 2 points: Working amplifier circuit